nifferdil/Joke-Project/README.md

-# _Joke Project_
+# _Knee Slappers_

-##### A joke machine.
-Date of current version: 09/09/15
+##### A joke machine with hilarity rating.
+Date of current version: 09/10/15

 #### By **Nataliya Bareeva-Miller, Aimee Reiss, Jennifer Morkunas, and Diana Holland**

 ## Description

-In this little joke machine, you can create a database of jokes, and lend these jokes out to friends.
-No one wants to hear jokes over and over again, and this app helps to solve that problem!
+In this joke machine, you can add your favorite jokes, and then rate other jokes.
+Sometimes it's hard to know when a joke is funny or not, and this app helps solve that problem!
 The database can support jokes with multiple categories, and categories with multiple jokes.
-We are currently building functionality for users check out the jokes.

 ## Setup